Unified description of sum rules and duality between CP phases and unitarity triangles through third-order rephasing invariants: Summary

 \section{Summary}

-In this letter, we demonstrate that all nine angles of the unitarity triangles and CP phases in the nine different Euler-angle-like representations are expressed by products of third-order rephasing invariants $V_{\a i} V_{\b j} V_{\g k} / \det V$.
+In this paper, we demonstrate that all nine angles of the unitarity triangles and CP phases in the nine different Euler-angle-like representations are expressed by products of third-order rephasing invariants $V_{\a i} V_{\b j} V_{\g k} / \det V$.
 The fourth-order angles and the fifth-order phases are composed of two and three invariants.
+This fact shows that the fifth-order invariants are not genuinely irreducible.
 The sum rules relating these nine angles and phases are also decomposed into terms of the third-order invariants.

 Furthermore, through ninth-order invariants, these angles and phases become equivalent, which can be regarded as a certain duality.
 For the phase matrix $\D$ and the angle matrix $\Phi$, $\D \pm \Phi$ are expressed in terms of even-permutations X and odd-permutations $\Psi$ of third-order invariants.
 As a result, these are represented by the two concise matrix equations $\Phi = \Psi - {\rm X}$ and $\D = \Pi' - \Psi - {\rm X}$.
 This demonstrates that the CP phases and angles, appearing to be random and scattered, are described in a unified way using more fundamental invariants.